siberianfox/tinygwiki/Power-Management.md

 {4pm:3}  or {4:{pm:3}}
 </pre>

-Note: All non-disabled motors are powered on startup and from reset.
-They may time out according to $mt
+Note: All non-disabled motors are powered on startup and from reset, and will time out according to $mt

 ###Motor Disabled (0)
 _Example {1pm:0}_<br>